In the Amazon region where pair was killed, neglect and allegations of harsh justice

-LADARIO, Brazil (AP) — One year ago on a Friday afternoon, Bruno Pereira, an expert on Indigenous peoples, and Dom Phillips, a British journalist, motored along the Itaquai river in far western Brazil, to the settlement of Ladario.
-The line of wooden houses here marks a boundary — between the sprawling Javari Valley Indigenous Territory in the Brazilian Amazon and the non-Indigenous world.
+LADARIO, Brazil (AP) — One year ago on a Friday afternoon, Bruno Pereira, an expert on Indigenous affairs, and Dom Phillips, a British journalist, motored along the Itaquai river in far western Brazil, to the settlement of Ladario.
+The line of wooden houses here marks a boundary — between the Javari Valley Indigenous Territory in the Brazilian Amazon, and the non-Indigenous world.

-They were greeted by the man everyone knows as Caboclo, Laurimar Lopes Alves.
-Pereira’s relationship with people like him in these river communities had often been tense.
-Pereira had been a lead official with the nation's Indigenous agency until recently, and these non-Indigenous communities were frequent trespassers onto Indigenous land to hunt and fish.
-He had fought those practices fiercely, confiscating and destroying fishing gear.
+They were greeted by the man everyone knows as Caboclo.
+Pereira’s relationship with these river communities had often been tense.
+He had been the lead official with the nation’s Indigenous agency, and these non-Indigenous communities were frequent trespassers onto Indigenous land to hunt and fish.
+He had fought this, confiscating fishing gear.

 “I told Bruno that by the end of the month, I would harvest 700 clusters of bananas.
 He said, ‘I will go to Brasília and come back with a solution for you to sell bananas,’” Caboclo told The Associated Press.

 But Bruno would not return.
-Within 48 hours, on June 5, 2022, he and Phillips, who was writing a book on how preserve the Amazon, would be ambushed and shot, their bodies burned, dismembered and buried in a shallow river grave.
+Within 48 hours he and Phillips would be ambushed and shot, their bodies burned, dismembered and buried in a shallow river grave.

-As the one-year anniversary of the murders approached, The Associated Press returned to the Javari Valley to describe the backdrop against which the murders took place and what unfolded next.
+As the one year anniversary of the murders approached, The Associated Press returned to the Javari Valley to describe the backdrop against which the murders took place, and the ripple effects.

-Caboclo, 46, who cannot read and supports five children, did not find a new market for his banana harvest.
-Instead, the Federal Police came looking for him.
-They accused him of taking part in illegal fishing and took him to the nearby city of Tabatinga, where the prison is run by criminal organizations.
+Caboclo, who supports five children, did not find a new market for his banana harvest.
+Instead, the Federal Police accused him of taking part in illegal fishing and took him to a prison run by criminal gangs.
 Caboclo admits he had fished illegally in the past, but claims he stopped doing so years ago.

-To pay for a lawyer, his mother-in-law had to sell her house.
-He now lives in the city of Benjamin Constant, far from the banana grove and cassava patch that provided his livelihood.
-In March, when the AP met him, his home detention allowed him out four hours a day, while his fields are five hours away.
-Their only income now for a household of ten is $240 per month from a federal benefit.

-Caboclo was charged with participation in an illegal fish organization and spent 124 days in prison without trial, which his attorney, Mozarth Bessa Neto, says surpassed the legal limit of 81 days.
+He spent 124 days in jail without trial, which his attorney, Mozarth Bessa Neto, said is illegal.

-Upstream, the community of Sao Gabriel is just a few wooden houses, several of them empty.
-There, an AP reporter found Maria de Fátima da Costa, 60, knee-deep in the river, cleaning a wooden plank.
+Upstream, the community of São Gabriel is made up of a few wooden houses, five of them empty.
+There an AP reporter found Maria de Fátima da Costa, 60, knee-deep in the river, cleaning a wooden plank.

-Da Costa is the mother of Amarildo da Costa de Oliveira, a fisherman who confessed to the murders and is in a maximum-security prison thousands of kilometers away.
-She agrees her son must pay for the crime he committed, but tears up recounting that her other son, Oseney da Costa de Oliveira, was also charged with murder, something he denies.
-He is just as far away, in a different prison.
+Amarildo da Costa de Oliveira, a fisherman who confessed to the murders and is in prison, is her son.
+She agrees he must pay for what he did, but tears up recounting that her other son, Oseney da Costa de Oliveira, was also charged in the murders, something he denies.
+He also has been imprisoned since then.

 “He is innocent.
-I am sure he is innocent.
 And his house is abandoned, his family is abandoned, everything is falling apart,” she said, with tears in her eyes.
-Oseney has four children, who live with his wife in Atalaia do Norte.
-She cleans houses now.

-“The other accused individuals say that Oseney is innocent," Goreth Rubim, Oseney’s attorney, agreed.
-There is no concrete evidence in the federal case of his involvement in the murders, he said.

 The AP sent inquiries to the Federal Police but did not receive a response.

-In Sao Gabriel, there is no electricity or plumbing.
-Without internet access, the community relies on one public phone, which was out of service when the AP visited.
-The only government help comes from the city hall, which distributes food during flood season, when fish are scarce and there are no crops.

-The federal government promised things were going to be very different here.
+There is no electricity or plumbing in São Gabriel, even though the government promised things were going to be so different here.

-These river communities, of mixed African and even Indigenous ancestries, date back to the rubber era, which began in the late 1800s.
-That industry steadily declined after World War II and never recovered, leaving thousands of families in poverty across the entire Amazon region.
+These river communities date back to the rubber era, which began in the late 1800s.
+The industry’s decline left thousands of families in poverty across the entire Amazon region.

-Many rubber tapper descendants turned to logging, but when Indigenous lands were legally recognized in 2001, they were no longer permitted into that forest.
-Those who had built there, had to move.
+Many rubber tapper descendants turned to logging, but when Indigenous lands were legally recognized in 2001, they were no longer permitted into those forests.

-Although a main distinction of these settlers is that they are non-Indigenous, their actual ancestry is African and Indigenous, from other parts of the country, so they live with color-ranking racism.

-The National Institute of Colonization and Agrarian Reform, known as Incra, only allocated $5,100 for five families, it said.
-In other words, the Brazilian government spent $425 per year on average for a sustainable land reform project that covers an area four times the size of Washington, D.C.
+But that didn't happen.
+In the twelve years since, the National Institute of Colonization and Agrarian Reform, or Incra, allocated just $5,100 for the settlement of five families, it said.

-The closest Incra office is in Manaus, a 2-hour flight if a resident were able to get to the nearest airport.

-The government’s absence is so profound here that 81-year-old Martins dos Santos, who actually founded the São Gabriel community, was unaware that he is living in an official settlement until he was informed of it by the AP.
+The government’s absence is so profound here that 81-year-old Martins dos Santos, who actually founded the São Gabriel community, was unaware that he lives in an official settlement until told by the AP.

-“I have never seen an Incra official,” he said.
-He wasn't aware the place is called Lago de Sao Rafael.
-When the AP mentioned the acronym for the government effort, PAE, which is well-known in some Amazon regions, he and other residents confused it with the Portuguese word for father, “pai.”

-The broader area, Atalaia do Norte, ranks third-worst among more than 5,500 Brazilian municipalities on the U.N.
-Human Development Index, scored on illiteracy, standard of living and health.

 STATE OF THE CASE